orbitalquark/textadept/doc/manual.md

 ## Manual Notation

-The manual represents directories and file paths like this: */path/to/dir/* and */path/to/file*.
+This manual represents directories and file paths like this: */path/to/dir/* and */path/to/file*.
 (Windows machines use '/' and '\' interchangeably as directory separators.)
 Paths that do not begin with '/' or "C:\", are relative to the location of Textadept. *~/* denotes the user's home directory.
 On Windows machines this is the value of the "USERHOME" environment variable, typically *C:\Users\username\\* or *C:\Documents and Settings\username\\*.
-On Linux, BSD, and Mac OSX machines it is the value of "$HOME", typically */home/username/* and */Users/username/*, respectively.
+On Linux/BSD and Mac OSX machines it is the value of "$HOME", typically */home/username/* and */Users/username/*, respectively.

 The manual expresses key bindings like this: `Ctrl+N`.
-They are not case sensitive. `Ctrl+N` stands for pressing the "N" key while only holding down the "Control" modifier key, not the "Shift" modifier key. `Ctrl+Shift+N` stands for pressing the "N" key while holding down both the "Control" and "Shift" modifiers.
+They are not case sensitive. `Ctrl+N` stands for pressing the "N" key while only holding down the "Control" modifier key, and not the "Shift" modifier key. `Ctrl+Shift+N` stands for pressing the "N" key while holding down both the "Control" and "Shift" modifiers.
 The same notation applies to key chains like `Ctrl+N, N` and `Ctrl+N, Shift+N`.
-The first key chain represents pressing "Control" and "N" followed by "N" with no modifiers.
-The second represents pressing "Control" and "N" followed by "Shift" and "N".
+The first key chain represents pressing "Control" and "N" followed immediately by "N" with no modifiers.
+(The comma serves only for readability.)
+The second represents pressing "Control" and "N" followed immediately by "Shift" and "N".

 When mentioning key bindings, the manual often shows the Mac OSX and curses equivalents in parenthesis.
 It may be tempting to assume that some Windows/Linux keys map to Mac OSX's (e.g. `Ctrl` to `⌘`) or curses' (e.g. `Ctrl` to `^`), but this is not always the case.
-To minimize confusion, view key equivalents as separate entities, not as translations of one another.
+In order to minimize confusion, view key equivalents as separate entities, not as translations of one another.

 - - -